Gastroenterology Billing Services in Oregon

 Every OR payer has specific rules for gastroenterology claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Gastroenterology Claims
+Regence BlueCross BlueShield of Oregon Gastroenterology Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial gastroenterology claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial gastroenterology claims.
 We know their OR specific fee schedules, prior authorization requirements for gastroenterology procedures, and their appeal timelines when claims are denied.
 When a screening colonoscopy finds pathology, the coding changes.
 This affects cost-sharing and requires correct diagnosis code sequencing.

-Oregon Health Plan Gastroenterology Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Gastroenterology Billing

-Oregon Health Plan routes gastroenterology patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes gastroenterology patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own gastroenterology authorization and billing rules that we manage.

-Medicare (Noridian) Gastroenterology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Gastroenterology Coverage

 Denial Prevention for Oregon Gastroenterology